amiorin/blaz/README.md

 BLAZ_CHDIR_REL | When the script has to access to files that are not under his directory but somewhere else.
 It allows mount a volume that is different from the directory of the current script using a relative path like ``../..``

 ## Nested scripts
 A blaz script can invoke another blaz script.
-A new docker container will be used for the nested script.
+A new docker container will be used for the nested script, unless you define the environment variable ``BLAZ_SKIP``.

 ## Blaz api
 * blaz.invoke